code-check-club/.github/profile/README.md

 🙋🏾 [Contributor Tracking](https://docs.google.com/spreadsheets/d/1NJY-jt2T1MlWYiJ5P1sL8aGscYYzrCuZ1ThXFbdFWKI/edit#gid=0)
 💬 [Discussions](https://github.com/orgs/code-check-club/discussions) (replacing the [Slack](https://join.slack.com/t/codereviewguide/))

 This group is open to anyone who wants to join, at any level of expertise.
-Check the brainstorming document for the link to join the Slack, where we discuss projects and tasks.
+We will discuss projects and tasks in the github discussions tab here, so contact [Lisa](mailto:debruine@gmail.com?subject=Add me to Code Check github) to be added to this org (you will need a github account).